Durham police investigating after shooting, crash on Erwin Road near Duke Hospital

-It happened near Douglas Street around 3:30 p.m.
-Durham police said there was also a crash in the area.
+It happened near the corner of Erwin Road and Douglas Street before 3:30 p.m.

 No charges have been filed.